Have you ever heard the question, or wondered for yourself;

 Right Breed for You?The Am Staff is a people-oriented dog that thrives when he is made part of the family and given a job to do.
 Although friendly, this breed is loyal to his family and will protect them from any threat.
 His short coat is low-maintenance, but regular exercise and training is necessary.

-A mess of Staffordshire owner-victims would beg to differ about the breed's loyalty and threat level.
 Comb news archives (4) and you'll drown in the overwhelming testimony of this.
 Opponents of BSL like to claim that BSL 'doesn't work' by citing the fairly undiminished number of bites and serious attacks overseas.
 Perhaps that is because BSL wasn't implemented to the fullest as it pertains to fighting breeds--Staffordshires are legal there, and so all the pitbull owners have to do is relabel the same dog and it passes for the other breed because... well, the other breed isn't really 'another breed'.
 It is the same dog, different name.

 Sadly, too many people take kennel clubs to be the be-all-end-all of dog knowledge and professionalism.
 It is important to remember these are not charity groups or educational institutions... these are, first, foremost, and always, a business.
 These groups operate with financial agendas.
 Papers, dog shows, breeding licenses, schutzhund events... there is money in dogs--if you're working through a Kennel Club.
 It's rather telling, that the next line under the breed propaganda is, replete with link to purchase;

-If you are considering purchasing an American Staffordshire Terrier puppylearn more here.
+If you are considering purchasing an American Staffordshire Terrier puppy, learn more here.

 The UKC's description and history of the pitbull not only omits the inherent danger of pitbulls as companion animals, but goes a step further to wholly falsify the breed history and purpose.
 They assert the dogs were bred for farm work or boar hunting, but fail to provide historical evidence supporting this.
-Even pro-pitbull literature peppered with the usual arsenal of deflections, deceptions, and excuses acknowledge the breed's fighting origins.
-(5)
+Even pro-pitbull literature peppered with the usual arsenal of deflections, deceptions, and excuses

 Given the earlier mention of how the UKC came to be, it should be no surprise that the fruit of men who had no compunctions about disregarding the well-being of living beings for sadistic spectacle and monetary gain... would have equally no conscience about continuing to mislead and endanger countless more, despite the snowballing death-toll rising with it.